© 2025 Connecticut Public

 Anti-death penalty activists rally outside the U.S. Supreme Court on Sept.
 29 in an attempt to prevent the execution of Oklahoma inmate Richard Glossip.

-The Supreme Court on Tuesday threw out the murder conviction and death penalty for Richard Glossip, an Oklahoma man who has been on death row for more than 25 years.
+The U.S. Supreme Court on Tuesday threw out the conviction and death penalty for Richard Glossip, an Oklahoma man who has maintained his innocence for more than a quarter century, and who came so close to execution that he three times ate what was supposed to be his "last meal."

-Glossip has been on death row for more than 25 years.
-In that time, he has been tried and convicted twice and has lost multiple appeals, including one at the Supreme Court.
+Glossip has been tried and convicted twice and lost multiple appeals, including one at the Supreme Court, where Justice Samuel Alito dismissed his claim as nothing but a "stalling tactic."

 Copyright 2025 NPR